 8) Here’s what my report looked like in Excel

 I hope you’ve found this article about using System Ferret helpful.
-If you have any questions, comments, suggestions, or corrections please don’t hesitate to leave them by using the “leave a reply” form at the bottom of this page.
+If you have any questions, comments, suggestions, or corrections please don’t hesitate to leave them by using the “post a comment or question” link below.